NiklasBrunn/BoostingAutoencoder/README.md

   2.1. **Navigate to the project directory**

-      Navigate to the directory where the cloned GitHub repository is located:
+      Navigate to the directory of the cloned GitHub repository:

       ```bash
-      cd
+      cd ~/Desktop/MyProjects/BoostingAutoencoder
       ```
   2.2. **Create the conda environment**